Reinforcement Learning, Bit by Bit: Examples

 Analysis of value-IDS remains an active area of research.
-Computational results in Section \ref{se:computation} suggest that value-IDS offers a useful approach to action selection as a component in the design of a scalable and data-efficient agent.
-As a sanity check, using Theorem \ref{th:regret-bound}, we establish in Appendix \ref{ap:chain} a regret bound for the version specified by (\ref{eq:basic-value-IDS}) applied to a simple class of environments.
-Let us now describe the environments and bound.
+Computational results in Chapter \ref{se:computation} demonstrate promise for value-IDS as a scalable and data-efficient approach to action selection.
+As a sanity check, we apply Theorem \ref{th:regret-bound} and establish in Appendix \ref{ap:chain} a regret bound for the version of IDS specified by (\ref{eq:basic-value-IDS}) applied to a simple class of environments.